 Campion insists that his Testosterone clinic is meant to promote well-being, not to cure disease, even though he uses the tools of medicine.
 “Our philosophy is to stay out of medical buildings, even though we are medical doctors because we don’t want to be sick-oriented,” Campion says.
 “I don’t prescribe any ‘sick’ medicines.
 I prescribe hormones and supplements.”

 There’s another complex set of ideas at play, too.
 The Testosterone story is easy to tell in a way that focuses on older, wealthy men.
 They’re the ones who want to recapture the vitality of their fading youth.
 This tale is yet another version of the age-old story about power and staying youthful and vibrant, regardless of risks or costs.

 Aging: Just Like Any Other Disease

 These are not merely abstract, philosophical questions.
-What’s at stake is not only the ethical future of the medical community but the boundaries of a human life.
+What’s at stake is not only the ethical future of the medical community but the boundaries of human life.
 Here’s how the classical medical model is supposed to work.
 A man goes to a doctor.
-He says he has X and Y problems, maybe low energy and sex drive, plus a gut.
-The doctor runs some blood tests, finds the man has low Testosterone levels and diagnoses his condition as hypogonadism.
+He says he has X and Y problems, may be low energy and sex drive, plus a gut.
+The doctor runs some blood tests, finds the man has low testosterone levels, and diagnoses his condition as hypogonadism.
 Testosterone is prescribed to treat that condition.